venom1270/AdventOfCode-2024/README.md

 ## Day 6

 Pretty easy overall.
 I liked it a lot.
 Took a bit more time than previous days.
 Part 2 took a while to compute (5+ seconds), but the answer was correct.
 Both part 1 and part 2 worked first try (not counting syntax error and typos).
 Maybe I could optimeze part 2 a bit by starting the test just 1 move before encountering the new (placed) obstacle, but I would need to save the Position struct when doing Part 1.

+## Day 7

+That was easier than expected!
+Dusting off recursion after a while, feels good!
+An additional challenge for me was talking (IRL, not on stream) while doing this day.
+But I managed to complete it in ~30min. 😎🥳